ropensci/rgbif/README.md

 ## Transitioning to the new GBIF API

-*Note that development is rapid at this point so expect changes, but changes should slow down with time...*

 + The old GBIF API
 	+ See documentation here: [http://data.gbif.org/tutorial/services](http://data.gbif.org/tutorial/services)
-	+ is accessible from the `master` branch of this repo, check it out there if you want that.
 + The new GBIF API
 	+ See documentation here: [http://www.gbif.org/developer/summary](http://www.gbif.org/developer/summary)
-	+ Is being developed on the `newapi` branch of this repo.

-The rgbif branch `newapi` will have development code to use the new GBIF API, and will be folded into the master branch at some later point.
-You can use functions to get data via the new GBIF API and old GBIF API in the `newapi` branch.
 The functions for the old GBIF API give deprecation messages, signaling that they are on their way out.
 A future version of `rgbif` will remove functions for the old API, so do transition to the functions for the new API soon.

 The new GBIF API only uses JSON as a data format - no more XML.
 Of course this probably doesn't matter to you unless you are a hacker...